 CHILEAN FLAMINGO (phoenicopterus chilensis)

-Habitat: Highlands of central Peru to Tierra del Fuego in South America.
+Habitat: Chilean Flamingo are from the highlands of central Peru to Tierra del Fuego in South America.
 Mainly in high-altitude lakes.

 Longevity: 20 – 25 years in wild.
 Possible 35 to 40 years in captivity